ccano/cc2223/session4/README.md

       - ./static:/var/www/static
       - ./images:/var/www/images
 ```
 This is likely a prime different between Singularity and Docker compose - Docker doesn't need binds for write, but rather to reduce isolation.
-When you develop an application, a lot of your debug will come down to figuring out where the services need to write log and similar files, which you might not have been aware of when using Docker.
+When you develop an application, a lot of your debug will come down to figuring out where the services need to access (to write logs and similar files), which you might not have been aware of when using Docker.

-Continue below to read about networking, and see these commands in detail.
-Networking
+### Networking

 When you bring the container up, you'll see generation of an etc.hosts file, and if you guessed it, this is indeed bound to /etc/hosts in the container.